MidiPilot - Your AI Copilot

 Conversation File Format

-Each conversation is stored as a single JSON file containing the full message history, model/provider info, token usage, and the associated MIDI file path.
+Each conversation is stored as a single JSON file containing the full message history, model/provider info, token usage, per-turn metadata, and the associated MIDI file path.
 Files are human-readable and can be exported or shared.

 Conversation history dropdown menu